 This story originally appeared in the Weddings issue of Domino.
 Subscribe to be the first to receive each issue.

-The Museum of Ice Cream was the obvious wedding choice for Catherine Meyer, a first-grade teacher, and Sydney Meckler, a pediatric nurse practitioner—two ragging sweet-tooths whose relationship has been celebrated with dessert hunting and candy consumption, and who got engaged over DIY sundaes on their Oakland deck.
+The Museum of Ice Cream was the obvious wedding choice for Catherine Meyer, a first-grade teacher, and Sydney Meckler, a pediatric nurse practitioner—two raging sweet-tooths whose relationship has been celebrated with dessert hunting and candy consumption, and who got engaged over DIY sundaes on their Oakland, California, deck.
 They just didn’t know it right away.

 Their wedding was supposed to take place at Dawn Ranch in Guerneville, California, but three months before the date, the brides were told the event couldn’t happen due to extreme flood damage.
 Did they freak out?
 Not really!
 “We felt bad for the ranch, disappointed for us, and then we just had to laugh,” recalls Sydney.
 “We both work with kids who have experienced trauma,” says Catherine.
 “So when you see people going through really hard times every day, it puts things in perspective.
 This was not the worst that could happen to a person.”